awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-security.md

 [Data access policies](serverless-data-access.md) define how your users access the data within your collections\.
 Data access policies help you manage collections at scale by automatically assigning access permissions to collections and indexes that match a specific pattern\.
 Multiple policies can apply to a single resource\.

 Data access policies consist of a set of rules, each with three components: a **resource type**, **granted resources**, and a set of **permissions**\.
 The resource type can be a collection or index\.
 The granted resources can be collection/index names or patterns with a wildcard \(\*\)\.
 The list of permissions specifies which [OpenSearch API operations](serverless-genref.md#serverless-operations) the policy grants access to\.
-In addition, the policy contains a list of **principals**, which specify the IAM users, roles, and SAML identities to grant access to\.
+In addition, the policy contains a list of **principals**, which specify the IAM roles, users, and SAML identities to grant access to\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/opensearch-service/latest/developerguide/images/serverless-data-access.png)

 For more information about the format of a data access policy, see the [policy syntax](serverless-data-access.md#serverless-data-access-syntax)\.

-Before you create a data access policy, you must have one or more IAM users or roles, or SAML identities, to provide access to in the policy\.
+Before you create a data access policy, you must have one or more IAM roles or users, or SAML identities, to provide access to in the policy\.
 For details, see the next section\.

 ## IAM and SAML authentication<a name="serverless-security-authentication"></a>

  IAM principals and SAML identities are one of the building blocks of a data access policy\.
-Within the `principal` statement of an access policy, you can include IAM users, IAM roles, and SAML identities\.
+Within the `principal` statement of an access policy, you can include IAM roles, users, and SAML identities\.
 These principals are then granted the permissions that you specify in the associated policy rules\.

 ```
 [